 Refunds are given depending on the time left before departure according to the following table.
 The cancellation fee of \$300 per person can be applied toward another tour if reserved within six months of the cancelled trip's departure date.
 Cancellations are non-transferrable.
-Consider purchasing trip cancellation insurance that could reimburse your trip costs in the event of your cancellation.

-Dates Forfeited Amount per Person On or before October 31, 2019 \$300 October 1 to November 30, 2019 10% of tour cost November 1 to December 31, 2019 40% of tour cost On or after January 1, 2020 100% of tour cost
+Dates Forfeited Amount per Person On or before October 31, 2020 \$300 November 1 to November 30, 2020 10% of tour cost December 1 to December 31, 2020 40% of tour cost On or after January 1, 2021 100% of tour cost